-I received word from my son, Louis, who is now with the U.S. Army in England, that he the Jewish problem and struggles.
 He was president of Avukah there, and took his duties much to heart.
 He constantly deplored and was depressed by the lack of understanding of his fellow classmates for the Jewish culture and the ideals of Judaism.
-Upon his safe arrival overseas he asked me to contribute to the American Red Cross, which he considers the outstanding humanitarian organization, and to the Zion-ist Organization, which in his opinion is doing much in keeping Judaism and its culture alive for the generations to
+Upon his safe arrival overseas he asked me to contribute to the American Red Cross, which he considers the outstanding huwhich he considers the outstanding hu-manitarian organization, and to the Zion-ist Organization, which in his opinion is doing much in keeping Judaism and its culture alive for the generations to